SuLab/sulab.org/handbook/preparing-for-your-move-to-san-diego.md

 ---
 {% include breadcrumbs.html %}

-# {% include icon.html icon="fa-solid fa-person-chalkboard" %}Preparing for your move to San Diego
+# {% include icon.html icon="fa-solid fa-plane" %}Preparing for your move to San Diego

 For those who will be relocating to San Diego, here are Some notes that may help in planning your move: